Configuring single sign-on (SSO) with Azure

 For partners subscribed to Basic with SSO 2021, Select with SSO 2021, and Enterprise plans.

-This article explains how to configure the SAML SSO integration of the new Azure AD portal and IT Glue.
-These instructions apply to the newer Azure portal interface.
+This article explains how to configure the SAML SSO integration of the Microsoft Entra ID portal and IT Glue.

 If you are configuring SSO for MyGlue using Azure, the instructions are the same but you will need to enter different values when configuring Azure and your MyGlue account settings page.
-Click here to see the different values that you'll need to substitute in at key steps within this KB article.
+Refer to Configuring MyGlue.

 Prerequisites

-• Microsoft Azure account with Azure AD Premium activated.
+• Microsoft Azure account with Microsoft Entra ID Premium activated.

 • Administrator level access to IT Glue and a Global Admin or Co-admin account in Azure.

-• All of your users under your account in IT Glue will need an account in Azure Active Directory with exactly the same email address.
+• All of your users under your account in IT Glue will need an account in Microsoft Entra ID with exactly the same email address.
 We don’t create user accounts under SSO.

 Instructions

-NOTE If you do not have Azure AD Premium activated, you will not be able to enter the name of the application and an invite message to upgrade to Premium will appear.
+NOTE If you do not have Microsoft Entra ID Premium activated, you will not be able to enter the name of the application and an invite message to upgrade to Premium will appear.

 Configuring Azure